How do I get an SCR rifle?

 The FAQ page is a very good place to start.
 Reading though the Q&A on this page will help familiarize you with our system and some of the info we will be chatting about when planning your build together.

-2. At the time you decide on a rifle specification you like, you will send me your name, number and email address.
+2. When you decide on a rifle spec you like, you will send me your name, number and email address.

 3. I will draft an invoice with the details we have chatted about and send that to you for your confirmation.